 In this publication, the date that applications were processed by client advisors is the date used to produce statistics of processed applications by month.
-After applications are authorised for payment by client advisors, the decision is approved by a manager, and then a payment is issued.
-In some cases, payments will be issued on the same day that payments are authorised by client advisors, however in other cases there can be a delay before payments are issued.
+After applications are authorised for payment by client advisors, a manager approves the decision, and then a payment is issued.
+In some cases, payments will be issued on the same day that payments are authorised by client advisors.
+In other cases there can be a delay before payments are issued.
 Clients should receive money in their nominated account within four working days after payment is issued.